joshkpeterson/personal-site/src/_posts/2016-12-14-consume-music-online-progress-1.markdown

 <img style="max-width: 400px; margin: 0 auto" src="/assets/img/mario.gif" alt="Mario Text Gif">

-But with the digital, what is also summoned at will are rules and relationships.
+But - with the digital, what is also summoned at will are rules and relationships.
 What if, by setting some rules, we make a digital artifact consumable?

 It was here, but then you put it in your body, and now it's gone.
 At some point along the way it was transformed into something else.
 The object is no longer here.

-Or – it's still here, but it has a different state?
+Or...it's still here, but it has a different state?
 Or at least the idea of it is still here, but with a different state attached.
 Maybe the experience of it is the only thing that is ever consumed.
 Even with an eternal music object, the experience was always consumed.
 <br>
 <br>
 <br>